vermaayushjivan-alt/safarbuddy-v2/SESSION_HANDOFF.md

 Next action

+src/db/sql/010_vendor02_payout_kyc.sql — RUN 2026-09-03, confirmed live (see VENDOR-02 above).
+Done.

+src/db/sql/011_vendor03_hotel_facilities.sql is still NOT run in production — run it manually in the Supabase SQL editor next, then confirm the hotel_facilities/hotel_facility_links tables exist via information_schema.columns before relying on the live List-Your-Property flow (VENDOR-03 M1/M2 cannot be functionally tested until this is done).
+This requires live Supabase credentials this sandbox does not have — cannot be performed here (RULE 13: do not proceed on a guess).

+Separately, and completable without DB access: P0.3 Steps 2-5 (onboarding wizard page, post-submit session redirect, first-login smart redirect, submitted-for-review screen) are the real next coding work — Step 1's foundation is already in place (see above).

-Run src/db/sql/010_vendor02_payout_kyc.sql manually in the Supabase SQL editor, then confirm public.vendor_payout_details exists via information_schema.columns before relying on the new /admin/vendors/[id]/payout page in production.
-After that: PAY-04 — needs its own RULE 15 audit, and needs Cashfree Payout API credentials (separate from the Payment Gateway credentials) before any real beneficiary-creation code can be written.
+After the migrations are run: PAY-04 — needs its own RULE 15 audit, and needs Cashfree Payout API credentials (separate from the Payment Gateway credentials) before any real beneficiary-creation code can be written.
 Then CONTACT-02 (also needs its own audit).

+2026-08-30 audit session (this session) — no live Supabase/network access in this sandbox, so no migration was run and no new code was written against unverified schema.
+Work done: (1) cross-checked SESSION_HANDOFF.md/PROJECT_STATUS.md/DOC_DEBT.md's claims against actual on-disk code — DOC_DEBT items 8 and 9's claims both confirmed accurate on inspection; (2) found the CHANGELOG.md-vs-SESSION_HANDOFF.md/PROJECT_STATUS.md gap above and backfilled it (DOC_DEBT.md item 10); (3) DOC_DEBT.md item 6 (mangled "CHANGELOG (1).md"/"PROJECT_STATUS (1) (1).md" filenames) was still reopened in this delivered zip — renamed to canonical CHANGELOG.md/PROJECT_STATUS.md again. tsc/eslint could NOT be run this session (no node_modules, no network to install — sandbox has no npm registry access), so build-health claims from prior sessions are carried forward unverified, not re-confirmed.

 Other pending work